pandas-dev/pandas/doc/source/cookbook.rst

                       'CCC': [2, 1, 3, 1]})
    df

-   source_cols = df.columns   # or some subset would work too.
+   source_cols = df.columns   # Or some subset would work too
    new_cols = [str(x) + "_cat" for x in source_cols]
    categories = {1: 'Alpha', 2: 'Beta', 3: 'Charlie'}